Small cell lung cancer limited stage

 Patients with small cell lung cancer (SCLC) will either be diagnosed in the limited or extensive stage of the disease.
 In limited stage small cell lung cancer, the cancer resides in one lung or in the nearby tissue.
 While the cancer may have spread to nearby lymph nodes or into the tissue between the lungs, the limited stage means that it has not metastasized to other organs in the body.

-There are numerous treatment options available for patients with advanced-stage disease at Cancer Treatment Centers of America (CTCA).
+There are numerous treatment options available for patients with advanced-stage disease at CTCA®.
 We also provide therapies to ease the symptoms that can be associated with SCLC, while improving your quality of life.